Magaliessig

 Magaliessig is a suburb of Sandton, South Africa.
-It is located in Region E of the City of Johannesburg Metropolitan Municipality and it is part of Fourways.
+It is located in Region E of the City of Johannesburg Metropolitan Municipality and it is part of Bryanston.

-It is one of two suburbs, the other being Lone Hill, which piloted a waste recycling scheme initiated by Pikitup, the City's waste utility, and Mama She Waste Recyclers, an NGO, in 2006.
+It is one of two suburbs, the other being Lone Hill, which piloted a waste recycling scheme initiated by Pikitup, the city's waste utility, and Mama She Waste Recyclers, an NGO, in 2006.